ProJensen/Microsoft-365-Lab/Lab05-Conditional-Access-Concepts/README.md

 - Device compliance is configured as a required access control
 - The policy is enabled successfully
 - The relationship between Conditional Access and device compliance is documented

+## Security Considerations
+- Device-based access control helps reduce the risk of access from unmanaged or untrusted devices
+- Conditional Access policies should be tested with a limited user scope before wider rollout
+- Administrator accounts should be excluded from initial testing to avoid accidental lockout
+- Device compliance requirements should align with organizational device management policies
+- Access controls should balance security needs with operational usability